 Description.
 Charge.
-For dangerous or explosive goods For the passage of tugs not carrying cargo on the canal For any accommodation or services provided or rendered by the Company within the scope of their undertaking by the desire of any person, and in respect of which no provision is made by this schedule - Such reasonable sum as the Company may think fit in each case, to be determined in the event of a dispute by an arbitrator to be appointed by the Board of Trade.
+For dangerous or explosive goods For the passage of tugs and steam vessels not carrying cargo on the canal For permitting loading or unloading merchandise upon or over a towing path of the Company For any accommodation or services provided or rendered by the Company within the scope of their undertaking by the desire of any person, and in respect of which no provision is made by this schedule Such reasonable sum as the Company may think fit in each case, to be determined in the event of a dispute by an arbitrator to be appointed by the Board of Trade.
+Provided that the charge for permitting loading or unloading merchandise upon or over a towing-path of the Company shall not exceed one penny per ton.